JL-14/viking-experience-uk/README.md

 -The warnings all relate to embedded content on the website, and on testing with Firefox and Chrome browsers were not found to affect performance.

-+ ### Accessibility and Performance
++ ### Performance
--Using Lighthouse in DevTools on the Chrome browser I checked the performance and accessibility aspects of the site.
+-Using Lighthouse in DevTools on the Chrome browser I checked the performance aspects of the site.

 #### Home Page